Montreal Canadiens - Will October 2019 Be Full of Tricks or Treats?

 Coach Julien Shaking Up the Lines

-The Canadiens are getting a bit tricky with their lineup changes in preparation for their game against the Lightning’s.
+The Canadiens are getting a bit tricky with their lineup changes in preparation for their game against the Lightning.
 Nick Suzuki has impressed head coach Claude Julien enough to move up to the second line, switching spots on right wing with Jordan Weal.
 On defense, Brett Kulak will move to the second pairing with Jeff Petry.
 Ben Chiarot and Christian Folin will pair up on the third line, leaving Mike Reilly and Cale Fleury as healthy scratches for Tuesday’s game.

 The Treats